wesleycamargo/azure-docs.pt-br/articles/security/azure-security-getting-started.md

 <properties
-   pageTitle="Introdução à segurança do Microsoft Azure | Microsoft Azure" description="Este artigo fornece uma visão geral de recursos da Segurança do Microsoft Azure e considerações gerais para organizações que estejam migrando seus ativos para um provedor de nuvem." services="security" documentationCenter="na" authors="YuriDio"
+   pageTitle="Getting started with Microsoft Azure security | Microsoft Azure" description="This article provides an overview of Microsoft Azure Security capabilities and general considerations for organizations that are migrating their assets to a cloud provider." services="security" documentationCenter="na" authors="YuriDio"